krisleech/wisper/README.md

 ### Service/Use case object

-The downside to publishing directly from ActiveRecord models is that an event can get fired prematurely since an update could get rolled back if a transaction fails.
+The downside to publishing directly from ActiveRecord models is that an event can get fired and then rolled back if a transaction fails.

+Since I am trying to make my models dumb I tend to use a separate object which contains all the logic and wraps it all in a transaction.

 ```ruby
 class CreateThing